 Yet, when compared with hard drives, SSDs typically have less storage capacity.
 While hard drives can have up to 8TB, SSDs max out at 2TB.

 Desktops with SSDs also cost more because the components are more expensive and more complex to assemble.
 This means that you’ll get fewer gigabytes for the money.

 If you’re on a budget or want more storage capacity, go for a traditional hard drive.
 But if you’re more interested in speed or are a graphic designer, consider a desktop with SSD.

 • RAM.
-The memory, or RAM, is where a computer stores all the information it needs immediately to running programs.
+The random-access memory, or RAM, is where a computer stores all the information it needs immediately to run programs.
 The more RAM the computer has, the faster it will be.

 1. Best overall: Apple iMac